ray-project/ray/doc/source/workflows/concepts.rst

 Concepts
 --------
-Ray Workflows provides the *durable task* primitive, which can be used instead of Ray's non-durable tasks.
+Ray Workflows provides the *durable task* primitive, which can be used as a substitute for Ray's non-durable task API.

 Ray DAG
 ~~~~~~~